mikedowney-co-uk/strictly-come-coding/java/README.md

 ### 3. A version of the above but using sun.misc.unsafe

-This is based on the `ByteBuffer` version but uses _unsafe_ to directly read arrays.
+This is based on the `ByteBuffer` version but uses _sun.misc.Unsafe_ to directly read the bytes.
 There are additional optimisations where methods are inlined or references to buffer slices are used instead of making copies of arrays.